TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-07-12-scope-and-downgrade-your-php-tool-for-everyone-to-use.md

 }
 ```

-The tool has to allow every version of every package, just so people can install it.
+The tool has to **allow every version of every package** so that people can install it.
 It doesn't bring any value to the package.
 You might suggest "use a PHAR" - that won't work, as it has the same PHP and version requirements.
 Just in a single "ZIP file".

 <br>